Jaze Kabia: Truro City

 In August 2024, Kabia joined National League South club Truro City following a successful trial period.
 On 26 August 2024, Kabia scored a hat-trick in a 5–0 win over Worthing.
 He scored 16 league goals in 44 appearances over the season as his side won the 2024–25 National League South title.

 Grimsby Town

 On 1 July 2025, it was announced that Kabia had signed for EFL League Two team Grimsby Town on a two-year deal.
 He scored on his league debut on the opening day of the season on 2 August 2025 against Crawley Town, scoring from the penalty spot for Grimsby's first goal in a 3–0 win and netted the only goal in Grimsby's third-round Carabao Cup win at Hillsborough on 16 September 2025.
+Kabia scored 24 goals in 57 appearances in all competitions in an impressive debut campaign with the club in 2025–26, as his side were defeated in the playoffs by Salford City.

+Leyton Orient

+On 7 August 2026, Kabia signed for EFL League One side Leyton Orient on a three-year deal for an undisclosed record club fee.

 Personal life

 Jaze Kabia is the son of Jason Kabia, a former professional footballer who played in England, Malta and Ireland, finishing his career with his son's first professional club, Cobh Ramblers.
-He is also best friends with Republic of Ireland and Swansea City striker Adam Idah since childhood, with the pair knowing each other since the age of 7 and playing on various teams together.
+He is also best friends with Republic of Ireland striker Adam Idah since childhood, with the pair knowing each other since the age of 7 and playing on various teams together.